Akorex/Algorithms-From-Scratch/Data Structures and Algorithms/README.md

-This directory contains implementations of data structures and algorithms in Python and C++.
+This directory contains implementations of data structures and algorithms in Python, JavaScript and C++.

 The Python codes are heavily inspired by the book [Data Structures and Algorithms in Python](https://www.amazon.com/Structures-Algorithms-Python-Michael-Goodrich/dp/1118290275) by Michael T. Goodrich et al with a lot of original thought on the implementations.